roma-glushko/frens/README.md

 ### Download Binaries

-For other platforms and architectures, you can download `fren`'s binaries right from [Github Releases](https://github.com/roma-glushko/frens/releases).
+For other platforms and architectures, you can download `frens`' binaries right from [Github Releases](https://github.com/roma-glushko/frens/releases).

 ## Main Concepts